School of Science, Engineering and Environment

 All about the course

-Modules are delivered in the recording studios, the audio technology suite, audio post-production suite, acoustic facilities and lecture theatres.
+Modules are delivered at our MediaCity and main campuses using recording studios, audio technology suites, post-production suites, acoustic facilities and lecture suites.

 This module will develop advanced sound recording, editing, processing and surround techniques, both within a group and in an individual context.
 You will be given the opportunity to work on a recording project that will entail both technical and logistical challenges.